purijatin/njexl_wiki/Home.md

 seemed a better approach.
 There, multiple people can look into it, rather than one lone ranger working from his den.
 And hence nJexl was born.
 The *n* stands for Neo, not Noga, which is, by the way, my nick name.

+A [very fast introduction](https://github.com/nmondal/njexl/wiki/0-An-Easy-Tutorial) can be used to start using it.

+### Note on Java
-Another note, this actually was an open challenge [here](http://steve-yegge.blogspot.in/2006/03/execution-in-kingdom-of-nouns.html)
+This actually was an open challenge [here](http://steve-yegge.blogspot.in/2006/03/execution-in-kingdom-of-nouns.html)

 >A noted PhD from Sun, read this essay, and had this to say:
 "hmm, chuckle :) This guy has too much time on his hands ! he should be doing useful work, or inventing a new language to solve the problems.
 Its easy to throw stones - harder to actually roll up your sleeves and fix an issue or two, or write/create a whole new language, and then he should be prepared to take the same criticism from his peers the way he's dishing it out for others.
 Shame - I thought developers were constructive guys and girls looking to make the lives of future software guys and girls easier and more productive, not self enamouring pseudo-intellectual debaters, as an old manager of mine used to say in banking IT - 'do some work' !"